mwatsham/AWS-SysOps/EC2 Troubleshooting.md

 # EC2 Instance Launch Issues
 ## #InstanceLimitExceeded
 *Cause*:
-* Means the the limit has been reached for the max number of instances in that region
+* Limit has been reached for the max number of instances in that region
 * Default limit for instances in a region is 20

 *Checks*: